websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-results/search-results.md

 ## Permissions and Search Results

-Search results don't appear for Users lacking View permission <!-- link placeholder for Roles and Permissions --> for them.
+A search result doesn't appear for a User lacking [permission](../../../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md) to view the asset.
 A logged in User with the Site Administrator Role likely sees more search results than an anonymous guest.

 There are two rounds of permissions checks: